Frannie-cpu/iam-project/README.md

 ## 4. Movers: Mid-Lifecycle Role Change

+A new team group `IAM Team` was introduced here.
 | What Happened | Who | What I Did |
 |---|---|---|
 | Promotion (a Mover) | Abraham Kofi, from Receptionist to IAM Specialist | I updated his job details, added him to the IAM Specialist group, and removed him from the old Receptionist group. |

+I updated Abraham Kofi's job details, so the system knows he moved from the `Receptionist Team` and joined a new team

+I gave him his new access by adding him to the `IAM Team` group

+I took away the old receptionist access , he no longer needs.
+Abraham is no longer a Receptionist, so he should not keep his old access.
+If the access is not removed, he keeps collecting access for years, which is called **privilege creep**.
+This is how an ordinary account slowly turns into a very dangerous one.

 ## 5. Leavers: Offboarding & the Cost of Deprovisioning Delay